<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=656789255406301&amp;ev=PageView&amp;noscript=1">

 Can RPA perform API calls?

-Many API Management platform providers have also realised the potential of using API-based integration and Robotic Automation together.
+Many API Management platforms providers have also realised the potential of using API-based integration and Robotic Automation together.
 They partner with RPA vendors to offer connectors for easy and secure API-RPA integration.

 • API calling bots.
 In some cases, legacy platforms or online systems that either don't have or offer minimal API access or input documents are hard to process.
 It would make sense to use robots to automate that part of a process and then pass information to APIs.